luiul/git_bootcamp/readme.md

     git restore --staged <filename>
     ```

     This command will unstage the changes while leaving the file in your working directory as it is, preserving any changes you've made.
+Note that `git reset` can also be used to unstage changes, but it's a more general command that can also be used to reset the state of your working directory to match a specific commit.

 ### 6.2.
 Working with Unstaged Changes